floatingboxes/resources/_posts/2013-10-28-squaresend.md

  - javascript
 ---

-Turns mailto: links on your site into nice feedback forms with a simple javascript include.
+Turns _mailto_ links on your site into nice feedback forms with a simple javascript include.
 Free for up to 50 emails/mo.